 Is Custody Automatically Awarded to the Mother?

 No. This is a typical bias within society and often the court system.
 In order to assess the proper custodial environment for a child, the Michigan Courts apply the best interest factors as contained within the Michigan Uniform Child Custody Act.

 How is Child Support Determined?

-Michigan Child Support Guidelines are utilized to determine the non-custodial parent's child support obligation.
-This is a function of each party's net income.
+Michigan Child Support Guidelines are utilized to determine the non-custodial parent’s child support obligation.
+This is a function of each party’s net income and each party’s overnight parenting time.
 If a party is underemployed, income may be imputed to that party.
 There are occasions when the court may deviate from the Michigan Child Support Guidelines.